 - Would you recommend your RTO?

-- Were you satisfied with training provided by their RTO?
+- Were you satisfied with the training provided by your RTO?

 - Did you get a job as a result of your training?